Sichii/Chaos-Server/docs/articles/Items.md

 An item template is the definition of an item.
 It contains all data that is common to all instances of that item.

-By default, Item Templates are stored at `Data\Templates\Items`.
+By default, Item Templates are stored at `Data\Configuration\Templates\Items`.
 Configuration of how item templates are loaded can be found in `appsettings.json` at `Options:ItemTemplateCacheOptions`.

 Item templates are initially serialized into [ItemTemplateSchema](<xref:Chaos.Schemas.Templates.ItemTemplateSchema>)